redazul/clockwork_init/README.md

 # :closed_lock_with_key: :computer:  create worker account on secure laptop

 The following command should be done on a secure laptop.
+Your solana config keypair will be the secure authrority account and requires small amount of SOL to create the clockwork account. signatory.json will be your validator identity and clockwork signer...requires small amount of SOL to process transactions.
 ```
 bash <(curl -s https://raw.githubusercontent.com/redazul/clockwork_init/main/create_account.sh)
+source export_path.sh;\
+solana-keygen new -o ~/signatory.json;\
+clockwork create new ~/signatory.json
 ```